humanityshallprevail/FastAPI_Project/README.md

 ## Test Coverage

-1. **Test to create new dish in a submenu**: We have a test to ensure the POST request `/menu/{menu_id}/{submenu_id}` is working correctly.
-The test simulates the creation of a new dish in a submenu and checks if the response is 200 (OK) and the returned dish is the same as the one we created.
+1. **Test to create a new menu**: This test sends a POST request to the `/api/v1/menus` endpoint with a new menu in the request body.
+It verifies the response status is 201 (Created) and that the response body contains the ID of the newly created menu.

-2. **Test to get all menus**: This test sends a GET request to the `/menus` endpoint.
-It checks if the response status is 200 (OK) and that the response body contains a list of menus.
+2. **Test to get a specific menu**: This test sends a GET request to the `/api/v1/menus/{menu_id}` endpoint with the ID of the previously created menu.
+It verifies the response status is 200 (OK) and that the returned menu ID matches the created menu ID.

+3. **Test to create submenus and dishes**: This test performs multiple POST requests to create 3 submenus for the newly created menu at `/api/v1/menus/{menu_id}/submenus` endpoint and 2 dishes for each submenu at `/api/v1/menus/{menu_id}/submenus/{submenu_id}/dishes` endpoint.
+It verifies the response status is 201 (Created) for each created submenu and dish.

+4. **Test to check the count of submenus and dishes**: This test sends GET requests to the `/api/v1/menus/{menu_id}/submenus` and `/api/v1/menus/{menu_id}/submenus/{submenu_id}/dishes` endpoints to verify that the count of submenus and dishes matches the expected counts (3 submenus, 2 dishes in each submenu).

+5. **Test to update a dish**: This test sends a PATCH request to the `/api/v1/menus/{menu_id}/submenus/{submenu_id}/dishes/{dish_id}` endpoint with an updated dish in the request body.
+It verifies that the response status is 200 (OK) and that the updated dish title matches the one in the request body.

+6. **Test to delete a dish**: This test sends a DELETE request to the `/api/v1/menus/{menu_id}/submenus/{submenu_id}/dishes/{dish_id}` endpoint to delete a dish.
+It verifies that the response status is 200 (OK) and checks the message in the response body.

+7. **Test to check a deleted dish**: This test sends a GET request to the `/api/v1/menus/{menu_id}/submenus/{submenu_id}/dishes/{dish_id}` endpoint.
+It verifies that the response status is 404 (Not Found), meaning the dish was successfully deleted.

+8. **Test to update a submenu**: This test sends a PATCH request to the `/api/v1/menus/{menu_id}/submenus/{submenu_id}` endpoint with an updated submenu in the request body.
+It verifies that the response status is 200 (OK) and that the updated submenu title matches the one in the request body.

+9. **Test to delete a submenu**: This test sends a DELETE request to the `/api/v1/menus/{menu_id}/submenus/{submenu_id}` endpoint to delete a submenu.
+It verifies that the response status is 200 (OK) and checks the message in the response body.

+10. **Test to check a deleted submenu**: This test sends a GET request to the `/api/v1/menus/{menu_id}/submenus/{submenu_id}` endpoint.
+It verifies that the response status is 404 (Not Found), meaning the submenu was successfully deleted.

-3. **Test to get a specific menu**: This test sends a GET request to the `/menus/{menu_id}` endpoint with a specific menu_id.
-It verifies that the status is 200 (OK) and the returned menu matches the menu_id requested.
+11. **Test to update a menu**: This test sends a PATCH request to the `/api/v1/menus/{menu_id}` endpoint with an updated menu in the request body.
+It verifies that the response status is 200 (OK) and that the updated menu title matches the one in the request body.

-4. **Test to get all dishes in a submenu**: The test sends a GET request to the `/menu/{menu_id}/{submenu_id}` endpoint.
-It checks if the response status is 200 (OK) and the returned dishes are indeed from the requested submenu.
+12. **Test to delete a menu**: This test sends a DELETE request to the `/api/v1/menus/{menu_id}` endpoint to delete a menu.
+It verifies that the response status is 200 (OK) and checks the message in the response body.

-5. **Test to check the number of submenus and dishes**: This test ensures that the count functions for submenus and dishes are correctly implemented.
-It verifies that the returned count from these functions matches the expected count.
+13. **Test to check a deleted menu**: This test sends a GET request to the `/api/v1/menus/{menu_id}` endpoint.
+It verifies that the response status is 404 (Not Found), meaning the menu was successfully deleted.

-6. **Test to check Postman Collection**: We have also integrated our tests with Postman Collection.
-This enables the third party to easily run the tests by importing the collection into Postman.

 ## Running the Tests